The Rhythm is Going to Get You

 CHAPTER 1

 Paradise fit in a van; the apocalypse fit in eight bars.
 I found heaven on earth and went through hell before the song finished playing.
 Silence saved me.
 The rhythm took everyone else.
 Five months between sunrise and ruin.
-But I’m getting ahead of myself.

 People will tell you college graduation's the start of life’s big adventure, but that’s not how the world works anymore.

-Going in, I knew nothing about tools or electricity, and just enough about changing the oil on the Ford 6.6L Duramax V8 to keep it running.
+Going in, I knew nothing about tools or electricity, and just enough about changing the oil on the 2007 GM 6.6L Duramax V8 to keep it running.
 It’s funny how much you learn by throwing yourself completely into something.
 I’m told that’s true for language, but what would I know about that?

-August, I headed out on my big adventure.
-Filled the tank with diesel.
-She carried an extra tank for the long rides, and I could even use it for heating when the nights turned bitter.
-You don’t think of the desert as cold — but it is.
+And boy, was I glad I’d planned it that way.
+By September, things turned chilly.
+You don’t think of the desert as cold, but it is.
 Damn cold.
 The kind that slips through your layers, finds every seam, and settles deep in your bones until you regret ever leaving home, ever daring to call this an adventure.
 Especially at night.
 Alone at night.
-Those clear skies, where you can see every star in the Milky Way — beautiful, but with nothing to keep in the warmth of the desert floor.
+Those clear skies, where you can see every star in the Milky Way, were beautiful, but there was nothing to hold in the warmth of the desert floor.
 Just you and the universe.
 Nothing else.
 It’s easy to feel small and cold.
+But every miserable, freezing inch of it belonged to me.

-You read about these van-life communities online, catch the closed captions on influencer videos, and it all looks really fun.
+You read about these van-life communities online, catch the closed captions on influencer videos, and it all looks fun.
 Big community.
 Great people.
 Freedom to do most anything — mountain biking, fishing, soaking in natural hot springs, laughter and joy across the land.
 But that’s not what I found.

-Moiz — smart, friendly, and thoughtful — was how I thought all of van life would be.
+Moiz was the dream, Moiz was van life as I pictured it.
 But then I met Radio Guy.
 It was pure intrigue and fascination finding him.
 A glint of sun bounced off this metal monstrosity in the middle of a canyon.
 On inspection, I found the reflection was from his radio tower.
-He had parked his rig in a dried riverbed, and on each side fastened and staked six different tower tension lines to the raised riverbanks that looked like cliffs.
-I had to earn his trust like he might be a wild dog.
-Slow, no quick movement, treats in pocket with rewards at the ready.
-The van rocked back and forth, so I knew he was in there.
-I stood a safe distance away.
-His side door opened and the big man bumbled out, thick beard waggling, arms waving, and feet stamping.
+He had parked his rig at the bottom of a dried riverbed, and on each side, fastened and staked six different tower tension lines to the raised riverbanks that looked like cliffs.

 “No,” I replied, and handed him my card.